KILTprotocol/kilt-did-driver/README.md

 # KILT DID Driver

-This driver
+This driver resolves a given KILT Decentralzied Identifier to a DID Document.
+It can be used in the Decentralized Identity Foundation [Universal Resolver](https://github.com/decentralized-identity/universal-resolver).

 ## About

-A dockerized verion of this driver (see Docker file) is available on [KILT Protocol's dockerhub](https://hub.docker.com/r/kiltprotocol/kilt-did-driver).
+A docker container of this driver is available on [KILT Protocol's dockerhub](https://hub.docker.com/r/kiltprotocol/kilt-did-driver).

 ## Dev setup